anna-marie-vos/Installs/README.md

 npm install

+to create a new package.json type in terminal: npm init

 #Deploying things to heroku
 * create account : www.heroku.com
 * then login to your account (using terminal command): heroku login